tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

       tls: true
 ```

 This behaviour can be tuned by providing a detailed config.
 If `tls.cafile` is provided, the TCP offramp will only accept server certificates signed (directly or indirectly via a server-provided certificate chain) by the given root-certificate.
 This is useful for testing against self-signed certificates.
 In this case the self signed certificate needs to provided via `tls.cafile`.
 If `tls.domain` is provided, this value will be used instead of the `host` config to verify the domain name provided in the server certificate.
-This is especially useful if an IP address is used as `host` config:
+This is especially useful if an IP address is used as `host` config.

+Example:

 ```yaml
 offramp: